andrewlew1s/hmc-transcribers/README.md

 # Bizniz

 ## Welcome to our 121 Software Development project's github repo!
-Bizniz is a business card transcriber power by deep learning.
+Bizniz is a business card transcriber powered by deep learning.
 Either explore the app at [Bizniz](http://hmc-121-transcribers-hmcscribes.s3-website-us-west-2.amazonaws.com/) or follow the following instructions to run the app on your own machine.

 ## Launch the front-end
 ### Project setup